-Missouri Legal Resources
+Free Online Legal Resources

-The next tier of courts is made up of the circuit courts, which handle most types of cases, including all civil and criminal cases, family law issues and juvenile cases.
+The next tier of courts is made up of the circuit courts, which handle most types of cases, including all civil and criminal cases, family law issues, and juvenile cases.
 They may also hear appeals of decisions made by the municipal courts.